-Steps to Pinterest Promoted Pins you should consider before setting up your first ad:
+Steps to Pinterest Promoted Pins you should consider before set up your ad:

 2. Targeting – one thing you should know is that on Pinterest you have 2 options to target audiences:

-– Targeting by audiences (similar to Facebook ads) – you can choose to target only a specific audience based on a few groups of people:
+– Targeting by audiences (similar to Facebook ads) – you can choose to target only a specific audience based on few groups of people.

 The first group as you can see are all the people who went on your site for some period behind.

-The second group can be your email list or any other customer list – all the people who are familiar with you and your brand (warm audience).
-This is great way to target and based on this list you can create an additional list of people (an act alike audience similar to lookalike on Facebook).
+The second group can be your email list or any other customer list – all the people who are familiar with you and your brand.
+This is great way to target and based on this list we can create additional list of people (an actalike audience similar to lookalike on Facebook).
 This is actually the fourth audience in the above list.
-In other words – Pinterest will create for you a new list of people who were acting similar to your email list of people (people who already know for you and are interested to hear from you).
-This is great way to reach a new audience with similar to your email list interests, which is not familiar with your brand (cold audience), but are looking for the same pins as yours in the past and can be interested to see your pins.
+With other words – Pinterest will create for you a new list of people who were acting similar to your email list of people (people who already know for you and are interested to hear from you).
+This is great way to reach new audience with similar to your email list interests, which is not familiar with your brand, but were looking for the same pins as yours in the past and can be interested to see your pins.
 Pinterest will show your ad to these people only – they may be good new subscribers or clients.
-You can target of course your email list – Pinterest will check if the people from your email list are having Pinterest accounts registered with these emails and will show your ad on their Pinterest feed.
+We can target of course your email list – Pinterest will check if the people from your email list are having Pinterest accounts registered with these emails and will show your ad on their Pinterest feed.

 3. Choose the text for the pin’s description:

-Adding a few words of text to your pin image makes it clear what viewers are looking at, and why they should click to learn more.
+Adding a few words of text to your image makes it clear what viewers are looking at, and why they should click to learn more.
 But don’t go overboard — you want the text to enhance the image, not compete with it.
-The text also will help your SEO and Pinterest will know when to show your pin by a search.

-One of the most common questions when it comes to advertising is about the budget.
 The budgets you set here are simply the maximum amount you’re willing to spend over the entire campaign, or in a given day.
 These are caps to make sure you don’t go over your spending limit.
-Pinterest uses a “second-price auction model” for ad bids – it means that you only pay the amount needed to top the next-highest bidder, so you won’t be charged your full maximum bid unless it’s required.
+Pinterest uses a “second-price auction model” for ad bids.
+While that sounds complicated, it just means that you only pay the amount needed to top the next-highest bidder, so you won’t be charged your full maximum bid unless it’s required.

-The budget is up to you!
-But as a first Pinterest ad campaign for your brand, consider starting with a low budget of $5-10 per day to test and experiment.
-You can still see clicks.
-The minimum bid you should start with is $0.10 – 0.20 per click.
-In more competitive niches, you’ll need to check back and change this periodically.
+So, the budget is up to you!
+But as a first Pinterest ad campaign for your brand, consider starting with a budget of $5-10 per day to test the waters and experiment.
+You can still see clicks even when you set the maximum bid per click to lower than the bid that Pinterest recommends, so you can try this method as a safety net of sorts for your campaign.
+The minimum bid you should start with is $0.20 per click.
+In more competitive niches, you’ll need to check back on a week-by-week basis and change this periodically.

-So, you can spend $5-10 a day and see how is going while you’re learning.
-As a beginner, you may not generate a LOT of traffic, but it will be enough to learn.
+You can spend $5-10 a day and see some activity, so you might start there while you’re learning.
+With suggested bids climbing all the time, you may not generate a LOT of traffic, but it will be enough to learn.
 Again, look at your bid per click.
-If you’re bidding $.10 (click that means you’re only going to get around 50 clicks a day with a daily budget of 5 USD), is that going to be enough to see if they are converting?
-It depends on how patient you are!
-Maybe it is a good idea to start with a 10 USD daily budget and max 0.20 per click to see how Pinterest will react.
-But, if you have a bigger budget, you should continue with more.
+If you’re bidding $.10 (click that means you’re only going to get around 50 clicks a day), is that going to be enough to see if they are converting?
+Depends on how patient you are!
+Maybe is a good idea to start with 10 USD daily budget and max 0.20 per click to see how the market will react.
+But, if you have bigger budget, you should continue with more.
 This above is really low, but as it will be the first campaign, it is more for testing.
 You can never assume you know what’s going to work best for your campaign that is why always be testing!